Why the Courtauld Gallery Is One of London’s Best Small Art Museums

 Self Portrait with Bandaged Ear by Vincent van Gogh

 I couldn’t believe the Courtauld had this piece!
 It’s one of my favorite van Goghs.
-I love how he contrasts the various colors–blue hat, green coat, orange face–and also includes the image of one of the Japanese prints he collected.
+I love how he contrasts the various colors — blue hat, green coat, orange face — and includes the image of one of the Japanese prints he collected.
 Van Gogh was heavily influenced by Japanese printmaking.
 He painted this piece in 1889, a week after leaving hospital following the famous incident when he cut off a portion of his left ear after a heated argument with Paul Gauguin.
 Even injured, van Gogh was determined to keep painting.

 The Haystacks by Paul Gauguin

 And speaking of Gauguin, I was thrilled to see this piece which he painted while he was living in Brittany.
-Gregg Simpson (husband and painter) is currently working on the Pont Aven Suite, a series inspired by Gauguin’s Brittany paintings, so Gauguin has been a regular topic of a conversation in our house.
+Gregg Simpson (husband and painter) had been working on the Pont Aven Suite, a series inspired by Gauguin’s Brittany paintings, so Gauguin had been a regular topic of a conversation in our house.
 I love how Gauguin simplifies and flattens forms and colors.
-This piece has so much movement–the women raking hay above and the man driving the oxen below.
+This piece has so much movement, the women raking hay above and the man driving the oxen below.

 A Bar at the Folies-Bergère by Edouard Manet